 - 1 tablespoon olive oil

-- Toppings: whatever you'd like!
+- Toppings: whatever organic ingredients you'd like!

 - Use clean hands to knead the dough on a floured surface until it is smooth and elastic.
 Shape it into a dough ball.

 - Place the dough ball into a large bowl.
-Cover the bowl with a damp towel, and let it sit in a warm place.
+Cover the bowl with a damp towel, and let it rest in a warm place.
 After one hour, punch down on the dough's surface and cover the bowl again with the damp towel.
 Let the dough rise again for another 45 minutes.